Training & Educational Opportunities

 Externships and Residency Program

-Advanced Veterinary Care Center is a Preceptor for Western University College of Veterinary Medicine and currently offer clinical rotations in Cardiology and Oncology for 4th year veterinary students.
+VCA Advanced Veterinary Care Center is a Preceptor for Western University College of Veterinary Medicine and currently offers clinical rotations in Cardiology and Oncology for 4th year veterinary students.
 We also offer externships for other colleges and universities around the country.
 Whether you are a 4th year student completing your clinical rotation requirements, or an intern or resident completing an “out rotation” or fulfilling other requirements, our entire staff is committed to providing a rewarding and informative supervised clinical experience for all participants.

 We administer a 3 year Residency Training Program in Veterinary Cardiology.
 The resident is trained in all aspects of clinical cardiology, including interventional cardiology, diagnosis and therapy of cardiac diseases.
 The program is part of the VIRMP and is approved by the American College of Veterinary Internal Medicine (ACVIM) and the California Veterinary Medical Association (CVMA).